 international transmission of knowledge and cross-pollination of ideas.”

-Dario Gamboni, Geneva University
+Dario Gamboni, University of Geneva, Switzerland

 “A venture like this will contribute to the vital task of making the knowledges of non-English art history available for comparative study, with the ultimate goal of enriching both global art history and the discourses of other localised art scenes”